danger-ahead/roBOT/README.md

 	`OPEN_WEATHER_TOKEN=YOUR_TOKEN` (replace 'YOUR_TOKEN' with your API key)

 ## Working 🤔
-### roBOT reacts with 👍 or 👎 based on whether the last command execution was successful
+### roBOT reacts with 👍 or 👎 based on whether the last command execution was successful or not
 #### For receiving year and math facts:
 `_f y ` followed by the year
 `_f m ` followed by the number